BryannX/Kurzly/README.md

 * Persists data with `Postgresql` database.

 ## Algorithm
 The algorithm for creating the short url leverages the sequential index provided by the database to create a short url id.
-The index returned by the database upon insertion of the url into the database is reiteratively moded by 62 into a list which is then mapped with a **base62 conversion** into an ASCII character from the subset `[a-z,A-Z,0-9]`.
+The index returned by the database upon insertion of the url into the database is reiteratively moded by 62 into a list which is then mapped with a **base62 conversion** to an ASCII character from the subset `[a-z,A-Z,0-9]`.
 The returned character list forms the short url id.

 ## Requirements
 - Docker